 Miss Thayer moved to Arlington in about 1903 but continued to teach at the school.
 Miss Emerson continued live at 401 and to operate the school there.

 In the fall of 1904, Miss Mary Elizabeth Church joined Miss Emerson at 401 Beacon and they became joint principals of the school.
 Miss Miriam A. Bytel also moved to 401 Beacon and became assistant principal.
 The school was operated as a “home and day school” for girls, offering general and college preparatory courses.

 By the 1905-1906 winter season, Frances Emerson had retired and moved to The Abbotsford at 186 Commonwealth and Mary Church was operating the school as sole principal.
 Miriam Bytel continued to live at 401 Beacon and teach at the school until about 1909; she had moved to Cambridge by 1910.
 Elizabeth Thayer continued to teach at Miss Church’s school until her death in August of 1907.

 On August 1, 1907, Mary Church acquired 401 Beacon from Frances Emerson.

-By 1913, the school was located both at 401 Beacon and 6 Gloucester.
+In January of 1910, Miss Church acquired 6 Gloucester, which she operated as an annex to her school.
 A 1915 directory of private schools noted that “Miss Church is an Episcopalian and all resident pupils are expected to attend Trinity Church.”

 During the 1917-1918 winter season, 401 Beacon was the home of Mrs. Althea Emogene (Hyde) Andrew, the wife of John Andrew.
 She was principal of the Beacon School, a co-educational boarding and day school located at 1440 Beacon in Brookline.
 She may have been living at 401 Beacon while her husband was traveling or, possibly, serving in the military.
 By the 1918-1919 season, she had moved to the school in Brookline, where they continued to live in 1920.